javalin/website/_posts/tutorials/2021-04-16-javalin-sureness-example.md

 ## What is Sureness

-> [Sureness](https://github.com/usthe/sureness) is a simple and efficient open-source security framework that focus on the protection of restful APIs.
+> [Sureness](https://github.com/usthe/sureness) is a simple and efficient open-source security framework that focus on the protection of REST API.
 > Provide authentication and authorization, based on RBAC.
 > No specific framework dependency (supports Javalin, Spring Boot, Quarkus, Ktor, and more).
 > Supports dynamic modification of permissions.